Bed Bug Extermination Experts

 Sleep Peacefully with Our Bedbug Solutions

 These bugs are the masters of stealth.
 The nature of their size and shape allows them to fit even into the tiniest crevices between beds and furniture.
-And unlike mosquitoes, bedbugs can bite you and feed on your blood without you knowing it.
+Unlike mosquitoes, bedbugs can bite and feed on your blood without you knowing.
 You’ll only find out that you’ve been a victim of a bedbug bite after they’re done and moved on, leaving you with rashes or in more severe cases, blisters and skin allergies.

-Aside from their resistant nature, and their mastery of stealth, an addition to the bedbug’s arsenal is their ability to go without feeding for extended periods.
+Besides being difficult to kill and great at hiding, bedbugs can also survive long periods of time without feeding.
 And we’re not talking about days: we’re talking about months up to more than a year!
-Dormant bed bugs can simply hitchhike on anyone’s clothes, old furniture, backpacks, etc., and be transported to another place where they can thrive.
+Dormant bedbugs can simply hitchhike on anyone’s clothes, old furniture, backpacks, etc., and be transported to another place where they can thrive.

-Early detection is the first step in eliminating bed bugs in your home or establishment.
-Because of the elusive nature of this parasite, looking for signs of their presence will help you a lot.
-Here are some signs that can indicate that you may have bedbug infestation:
+Early detection is the first step in eliminating bedbugs in your home.
+Because of the elusive nature of this parasite, being aware of the signs of their presence is crucial.
+Here are some signs that can indicate you may have a bedbug infestation:

 • Look for bedbugs.
 Many people are not aware of what bedbugs look like.
 Bedbugs are flat, oval, and brown in color.
-They are wingless insects, and kind of look like ticks.
-The eggs are black and round, and could be found in any imaginable crevices.
-Bedbugs also appear in cluster, which will aid in detection.
+They are wingless insects, and look similar to ticks.
+Their eggs are black and round, and could be found in any imaginable crevices.
+Bedbugs also appear in clusters.

 • Fitted bed sheets